web-padawan/components-flowchart/README.md

 - Play with lines order.
 Sometimes reordering makes chart to be re-positioned.
   - Use "Move Line Down" / "Move Live Up": <kbd>Option</kbd> + <kbd>↓</kbd> / <kbd>Option</kbd> + <kbd>↑</kbd>
+  - General rule: top-down in the code = top-down / left-right in the chart
 - Group root components at the top, and leaf components at the bottom.

 ## Links